markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/_index.md

 ### Managing life cycle operations

-You can perform lifecycle operations on WebLogic servers, clusters, or domains.
+You can perform life cycle operations on WebLogic servers, clusters, or domains.
 See [Starting, stopping, and restarting servers](server-lifecycle.md) and [Restarting WebLogic servers](restart.md).

 ### Scaling clusters